ricmua/ros_force_dimension/doc/markdown/topics.md

 ## Command topics

+Force commands are sent as each message is received.
+The node does not wait for a sampling interval boundary to update the robot state via force commands.

 * ``command/force``: Carries [Vector3][geometry_msgs_vector3] messages that
   indicate a force vector to apply to the robotic end-effector (as accomplished via the [dhdSetForce] function of the Force Dimension SDK).
 * ``command/gripper_force``: Carries [Float64][example_interfaces.float64]
   messages that indicate a force vector to apply to the robotic gripper (as accomplished via the [dhdSetForceAndGripperForce] function of the Force